-Greens are for so much more than just salads.
-You can puree them and hide them in smoothies, sauces or soups, or add them to rice and pasta dishes.
+Greens can be used for so much more than just salads.
+You can puree them and hide them in smoothies, sauces, or soups, or add them to rice and pasta dishes.
 They also can top pretty much any sandwich or burger.

 The key is to choose the right flavor for what you’re making, as many greens are bitter.
 Spinach and romaine are great for smoothies because they have a mild flavor that hides well.
 Cabbage, kale, and other bitter greens work best when combined with something sweet like apples or pears.

 Just the smell is enough to turn people off of this cruciferous vegetable.
 However, it may be time to give them another try.
-They brim with iron, potassium, and vitamin C.
+They’re brimming with iron, potassium, and vitamin C.

 You can easily add Brussels sprouts as a side to any meal.
-Try oven-roasting them with a small amount of olive oil.
-You can also thinly slice the sprouts and use them in a salad or as a side with other steamed veggies.
+Try tossing them in a small amount of olive oil and oven-roasting them.
+Or thinly slice the sprouts and use them in a salad or as a side mixed with other steamed veggies.

-Your options for including these in your diet are nearly endless.
+Your options for including peppers in your diet are nearly endless.
 Slice and dip them, stuff them, saute them, puree them as a sauce.
-You can add red peppers to soups, salads, sandwiches, stir-fry, pizza, pasta, tacos, chimichangas, and so much more.
+Add red peppers to soups, salads, sandwiches, stir-fry, pizza, pasta, tacos, chimichangas, and so much more.

-This childhood staple offers vitamins, minerals, antioxidants, plus fiber and protein.
-Peas are delicious fresh when you can find them at your local farmer’s market, but the easiest way to eat them is from frozen.
+This childhood staple offers vitamins, minerals, antioxidants, fiber, and protein.
+Peas are delicious fresh when you can find them at your local farmer’s market, but the easiest way to buy them is frozen.
 Always keep a bag in your freezer.